-- Speaking of failure, an extension of this is loneliness and depression.
+Speaking of failure, an extension of this is loneliness and depression.
 People often cite depression and loneliness as another big reason for it.
-I already made my point on it in a previous post.
-Being alone and lonely are not the same thing, and that the cause of depression eventually leading to suicide is often a misconception again.
+As I wrote about this previously, being alone and lonely are not the same thing, and that the cause of depression eventually leading to suicide is often a misconception again.

 But my main question is this: How can anybody associate suicide with failure unless he/she can explain what the meaning of life is?
 As long as there is no convincing argument about the meaning of life, leaving this life is not worse of an option than staying.